SFPC/sfpc.github.io/mathematics-as-a-religious-experience.md

 # Announcing the 'Mathematics as a Religious Experience' public talk
 - Saturday January 18th 2020, 12-3pm (doors open at 11:30am)
 - School for Poetic Computation (SFPC), 55 Bank St, New York City
 - Tuition will be sliding scale between $10 - $30 based on need.
-If you are a student or require a discount, please email us at [info@sfpc.io](mailto:info@sfpc.io)!
+If you are a student or require a discount, please email [nabil.hassein@gmail.com](mailto:nabil.hassein@gmail.com)!
 - [Get your tickets here.](https://www.eventbrite.com/e/mathematics-as-a-religious-experience-tickets-87636969535)